bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SupportedProtocol_0KTh8eeFPDFuFrZpvLZpBP/Documentation.md

-Indicate the protocols supported by the IP network equipment.
+Indicates the protocol supported by the IP network equipment.